kailaix/ADCME.jl/docs/src/tu_recipe.md

 gradview(sess, ε, loss, 0.01)
 ```

 We will see a second order convergence for the automatic differentiation method while a first order convergence for the finite difference method.
+The principle for identifying problematic operator is to go from downstream operators to top stream operators in the computational graph.
+For example, given the computational graph

+$$f_1\rightarrow f_2 \rightarrow \cdots \rightarrow f_i \rightarrow f_{i+1} \rightarrow \ldots \rightarrow f_n$$

+If we conduct sensitivity analysis for $f_i:o_i \mapsto o_{i+1}$, and find that the gradient is wrong, then we can infer that at least one of the operators in the downstream $f_i \rightarrow f_{i+1} \rightarrow \ldots \rightarrow f_n$ has problematic gradients.

+### Check Your Training Data

+Sometimes it is also useful to check your training data.
+For example, if you are working with numerical schemes, check whether your training data are generated from reasonable physical parameters, and whether or not the numerical schemes are stable.